ENJ1/aok/README.md

 ## Features
 - Fully automated.
 Easy for a beginner.
-- Mirror checking for improved 24/7 reliability.
+- Mirror checking for speed and improved 24/7 reliability.
 - Pre-configured: 2D Graphics acceleration, Audio enabled, Caps Lock setup, WiFi hotspots compatible, etc.
 - Clean Xfce environment with Firefox out of the box, ready to use.